 Wow!
 One could but marvel at these guys, and what they achieved with their bodies.

 I should add that, although I follow pro bodybuilding for entertainment and appreciation of the sport, it was never an intention of mine to develop a physique of massive proportions.
-Getting that big and lean is usually connected with a lot of expensive (and sometimes questionable) drugs and supplements – not to mention the physiological stress these have on your body.
+Getting that big and lean is usually connected with a lot of expensive (and sometimes questionable) drugs and supplements – not to mention the physiological stress these have on the body.

 Hence, the topic of professional bodybuilding (whether top class or 'physique' competition) per se, falls outside the scope of my goals, achievements, and my work in the industry.